2024-2025 Course Catalog

 • the student has a demonstrated history of behavioral issues inappropriate for off-campus study.

-In exceptional circumstances, final determination of eligibility can be made by petitioning the Faculty Subcommittee on Administration.
+In exceptional circumstances, final determination of eligibility can be made by petitioning the Faculty Subcommittee on Administration for academic matters only.

 Applications for off-campus study are evaluated using the following criteria: